-District Heritage Testival ( Mildedie NDP Objectives NDP Actions FSGDS Long-term programmes FSGDS Actions MTSF Actions Rural economies will be Implement a government Support and maintain local National Tourism Strategy activated through improved support programme for tourism infrastructure. implemented and reviewed infrastructure and service tourism development and Develop and implement a regularly in terms of impact delivery, a review of land growth. tourism-network strategy on growth, employment, tenure, service to small and investment, output, exports micro farmers, a review of mining industry commitments to social investment, and tourism investments. within the province and across provincial borders. • Enhance local government capacity for tourism development. • Ensure adequate budgeting for local tourism support. • Strengthen local and provincial tourism business forums. • Ensure after-hours information and tourism access at tourism office. and African regional development.
+- NDP Objectives NDP Actions FSGDS Long-term programmes FSGDS Actions MTSF Actions ĺ Rural economies will be Implement a government Support and maintain local National Tourism Strategy activated through improved infrastructure and service delivery, a review of land tenure, service to small and micro farmers, a review of mining industry commitments to social investment, and tourism investments. support programme for tourism development and growth. tourism infrastructure.
+Develop and implement a tourism-network strategy within the province and across provincial borders.
+Enhance local government capacity for tourism development.
+Ensure adequate budgeting for local tourism support.
+Strengthen local and provincial tourism business forums.
+Ensure after-hours information and tourism access at tourism office. implemented and reviewed regularly in terms of impact on growth, employment, investment, output, exports and African regional development.
 Rural economies will be activated through improved infrastructure and service delivery, a review of land tenure, service to small and micro farmers, a review of mining industry commitments to social investment, and tourism investments.
 Improve tourism marketing.
 Compile a comprehensive database of tourism products.
 Establish an integrated tourism website.
 National Tourism Strategy implemented and reviewed regularly in terms of impact on growth, employment, investment, output, exports and African regional development.
 Rural economies will be activated through improved infrastructure and service delivery, a review of land tenure, service to small and micro farmers, a review of mining industry commitments to social investment, and tourism investments.
 Expand tourism products and product range.
 Develop tourism routes.
 Support differentiated tourism product development in conferencing, adventure tourism, education, medical, exhibitions, sport, mining, agriculture and small town attractions.
 National Tourism Strategy implemented and reviewed regularly in terms of impact on growth, employment, investment, output, exports and African regional development.
 Expand the college system with a focus on improving quality.
 Better quality will build confidence in the college sector and attract more learners.
 Build the capacity of FET institutions to become the preferred institutions for vocational education and training.
 Learners should be able to choose vocational pathway before completing Grade 12.
 Expand the geographical spread of FET institutions.
-Build a strong relationship between the college sector and industry.
-SETAs have a crucial role in building relationships between Increase and build human capacity for tourism development and service excellence.
+Build a strong relationship Increase and build human capacity for tourism development and service excellence.
 Introduce basic training and skills development programme for tourism.
 Align the school curriculum for Tourism with provincial tourism needs.
 Capitalise on FET colleges and training institutions to provide appropriate tourism skills.
 National Tourism Strategy implemented and reviewed regularly in terms of impact on growth, employment, investment, output, exports and African regional development.

+•

+between the collection e sector

+and industry.
+SET/ s have a

+crucial role in build

+relationships betw

+education institution

+ris ariu

-education institutions and the employers.
+the employers.

-Rural economies will be
+Rural economies w ill be

-activated through improved
+activated through mproved

 infrastructure and service

-delivery, a review of land
+delivery, a review

-tenure, service to small and

-micro farmers, a review of
+view of

 mining industry

-commitments to social
+commitments to se cial

-investment, and tourism
+investment, and to urism

-investments.
+tenure, service to micro farmers, a remining industry commitments to so investment, and to investments. view of scial